Deployment

 - Attribute Esri in your app.

-- If you deploy content or services from ArcGIS location services, see the Deployment topic in the Mapping APIs and Location services guide.
+- If you deploy content or services from ArcGIS location services, see the FAQ topic in the Mapping and location services guide.

 - Learn about Deploying local data, including projection engine files, ENC style directory, and deploying specialized symbols.